-I was pleased to take on the redesign of The Heart and Mind Connection.com, a site that was originally created by Lisa Mastrocola in Photobiz.
+In 2015, I took on the redesign of a site that was originally created in Photobiz.

 There are lots of free, template-driven site builders like Web.com, Wix and Weebly that are quite tempting to the non-technical person.
-Among the many reasons to avoid them or escape them, we highly recommend migrating to self-hosting WordPress software because it is an open-sourced content management system with thousands of plugins, themes, undergoing continuous evolution and improvement by a global community.
-And did I mention it’s free…
+But, there are many reasons to avoid them or escape them.
+We highly recommend migrating to self-hosted WordPress software because it is an open-sourced content management system undergoing continuous evolution and improvement by a global community with thousands of plugins and themes.
+Did I mention it’s free?

 In approximately 3 hours we rebuilt the entire site, adding all sorts of valuable new social plugins, improved the SEO and added a free shopping cart that also runs within Facebook.
 The content was already there.
 It just needed to be migrated to a new platform.

-Our intention was to avoid any downtime while completely rebuild the new site in the background, working with content from the existing site.
-Our DesignWiseHosting.com cPanel servers permit us to set up your account and work on an IP-based URL, in this case the Internet Protocol IP address, followed by a slash, a tilde and the account name: 22.214.171.124/~thehebp8.
+Our intention was to avoid any downtime while completely rebuilding the new site in the background, working with content from the existing site.
+Our DesignWiseHosting.com cPanel servers permit us to set up your account and work on an IP-based URL, in this case the Internet Protocol IP address, followed by a slash, a tilde and the account name.

-Once we got it all finished, we simply changed the nameserver information from the Photobiz account to our own DesignWise Hosting server and it popped right into existence with virtually no down time.
+Once we finished, we simply changed the nameserver information from the Photobiz account to our own DesignWise Hosting server no down time.
 But, all of the posts, pages, images and their permalinks were then based on the IP address and not on site’s actual domain name.

 Here’s a step-by-step outline of how to change a WordPress site’s domain name or URL:

 - Before you do anything, make an entire site backup and a SQL database backup.
 Export them and keep the copies offsite.